MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 To compare features and functionality with the Azure Information Protection client, see [Compare the clients](use-client.md#compare-the-clients).

-This release was first released 04/16/2019 as version 2.0.778.0, and subsequently updated to fix a race-condition issue where sometimes, no labels display in Office apps or File Explorer.

 ## Version 2.0.779.0

 **Released**: 05/01/2019